Do One Good Thing

-- Commit to taking a historical tour examining the roots of systemic racism in Kansas City.
-For example, understanding the history of Loose Park.
-Compare The Battle of Westport and Nichols Restrictive Covenants and how they are so radically juxtaposed.
+- Read about The Battle of Westport and Nichols Restrictive Covenants and compare how they are so radically juxtaposed.

-- Commit to attending the annual performance of Underground at the Kauffman Center
+- Annually attend a performance of Underground at the Kauffman Center.

-- Plan a trip to the National Civil Rights Museum in Memphis TN and Freedom Hall and The King Center in Atlanta GA.
+- Plan a trip to the National Civil Rights Museum in Memphis, TN or Freedom Hall and The King Center in Atlanta GA.

 - Find and read materials about United States history that include topics on: